History of Hungary: Economic reform

-The coalition was influenced by the socialism of Horn, by the economic focus of its technocrats (who had been Western-educated in the 1970s and 1980s) and ex-cadre entrepreneur supporters, and by its liberal coalition partner the SZDSZ.
+The coalition was influenced by the socialism of Horn, by the economic focus of its technocrats (who had been Western-educated in the 1970s and 1980s) and ex-cadre entrepreneur supporters, and by its liberal coalition partner, the SZDSZ.
 Facing the threat of state bankruptcy, Horn initiated economic reforms and aggressive privatization of state enterprises to multinational companies in return for expectations of investment (in the form of reconstruction, expansion and modernization).
 The socialist-liberal government adopted a fiscal austerity program, the Bokros package in 1995, which had dramatic consequences for social stability and quality of life.
-The government introduced post-secondary tuition fees, partially privatized state services, but supported science both directly and indirectly, through the private sector.
+The government introduced post-secondary tuition fees and partially privatized state services but supported science both directly and indirectly through the private sector.
 The government pursued a foreign policy of integration with Euro-Atlantic institutions and reconciliation with neighboring countries.
 Critics argued that the policies of the ruling coalition were more right-wing than those of the previous right-wing government had been.

 The Bokros package and efforts at privatizations were unpopular with voters, as were rising crime rates, allegations of government corruption, and an attempt to restart the unpopular program of building a dam on the Danube.
 This dissatisfaction among voters resulted in a change of government following the 1998 parliamentary elections.

 After a disappointing result in the 1994 elections, Fidesz under the presidency of Viktor Orbán had changed its political position from liberal to national conservative, adding "Hungarian Civic Party" (Magyar Polgári Párt) to its shortened name.
 The conservative turn caused a severe split in the membership.
 Péter Molnár left the party, as well as Gábor Fodor and Klára Ungár, who joined the SZDSZ.
 Orbán's Fidesz party gained the plurality of parliamentary seats in the 1998 election and forged a coalition with the Smallholders and the Democratic Forum.